The March ATOL renewal process is now firmly underway.

-To help you, here are four important steps towards a smooth renewal.
+To help you, here are five important steps towards a smooth renewal.

 1. Self-assess yourself against CAA criteria